Alfons Rebane: Post war

 In 1947 Rebane moved to England and joined the British Secret Intelligence Service (MI6) as the Estonian expert at the Intelligence School in London.
 There he played a key role in assisting the armed resistance to the Soviet rule in Estonia and other Baltic countries.
 He led the Estonian portion of MI6's Operation Jungle well into the 1950s.
-In 1961, Rebane retired from the British intelligence services and moved to Germany, where stayed until his death in Augsburg in 1976.
+In 1961, Rebane retired from the British intelligence services and moved to Germany, where he stayed until his death in Augsburg in 1976.

-Controversies
+Legacy

 In 1977, Patrice Chairoff and Beate Klarsfeld alleged Rebane was a war criminal.
 According to a 2005 report published by the Estonian State Commission on the Examination of the Policies of Repression, investigations conducted by the KGB after World War II found no documents confirming the accusation against Rebane and his "army unit".

 The return and reburial of Rebane's ashes with military honours at a national cemetery in 1999 in Estonia sparked a controversy.
 The American Jewish Congress protested that the reburial served as an "indication that fascist ideology is recognized in Estonia".
 A tombstone to Rebane, unofficially erected in 2004 but unveiled before Pärnumaa District Parliamentarian and former Foreign Minister Trivimi Velliste, was protested by Russia's Chief Rabbi, Berl Lazar and the Russian Jewish Congress.

 The Estonian authorities assert that the Estonian Waffen-SS units engaged solely in combat operations at the front to defend Estonia's independence and had nothing to do with punitive operations in the territories occupied by the Nazi Germany.
 According to the President of Estonia Toomas Hendrik Ilves "We are witnesses to the information war against Estonia which already reminds of an ideological aggression".
 According to the editor of Virumaa Teataja newspaper Rein Sikk: "Alfons Rebane was a good soldier according to our historians.
 He was never convicted of war crimes and [the allegations] are just a political game to try to show that Estonia has lots of fascists."

 In June 2018, a plaque commemorating Rebane was unveiled on the wall of a private building in Mustla where he had lived.
 The Russian Ministry of Foreign Affairs protested the unveiling.